-The authority of the crown is supported by the color purple, which is the color of royalty.
+Purple: The authority of the crown is supported by the color purple, which is the color of royalty.
 We claim this color not only because Christ is our king, but also because of the lineage of our royal namesake.

-The last symbol on our crest is The King’s College lion.
-By having the lion as a part of our crest, we understand and lovingly acknowledge that we as a House are part of the greater community of The King’s College.
+Lion: By having the lion as a part of our crest, we understand and lovingly acknowledge that we as a House are part of the greater community of The King’s College.
 We included the lion also because it is a symbol of courage, power, and royalty.
 As the House of Elizabeth I, we strive to remember that we are a group of young women who are not only committed to following Christ’s lead, but to also do it with courage, strength, and as dignified and graceful daughters of the King.

 The Most Honorable Order of the Rose: We award this honor to signify an individual’s academic achievement on the Dean’s List.
 Each recipient is inducted into the Order for the Dean’s List with a handcrafted purple tudor rose pin.